Nico Rosberg retirement stuns Formula One

 "Since 25 years in racing, it has been my dream, my 'one thing' to become Formula One world champion," he wrote.

 "Through the hard work, the pain, the sacrifices, this has been my target.
 And now I've made it.

-My strongest emotion right now is deep gratitude to everybody who supported me to make that dream happen."
+"My strongest emotion right now is deep gratitude to everybody who supported me to make that dream happen."

 The rivalry with childhood karting friend Hamilton was controversial and at times bad tempered, culminating in that final race when the Briton was accused of defying team orders by driving slowly to allow others to pass Rosberg and deny him the title.